Gum Recession & Gum Grafting

 The gum grafting procedure is usually performed under local anesthetic.
 The exact procedure will depend much on whether tissue is coming from the patient’s palate or a tissue bank.

 Initially, small incisions will be made at the recipient site to create a small pocket to accommodate the graft.
-Then a split thickness incision is made and the connective tissue graft is inserted into the space between the two sections of tissue.
+Then an incision is made and the graft material is inserted into the graft site.
 The graft is usually slightly larger than the recession area, so some excess will be apparent.

 Sutures are often placed to further stabilize the graft and to prevent any shifting from the designated site.
-Surgical material is used to protect the surgical area during the first week of healing.
+The graft site will go through many changes (color changes, position of the newly attached tissue, etc.) during the first week of healing.
 Uniformity and healing of the gums will be achieved in approximately six weeks.

 If you have any questions or concerns about periodontal disease, periodontal treatments, or gum recession, please contact our office.